About the Waldman Scholarship

 - Transgender/Gender non-conforming

-Scholarship participants must be applicants to the Career Pathways 2022 program.
+Scholarship participants must be applicants to the 2023 Career Pathways Program.

-Council member tuition is $4,500 and nonmembers is $6,300.
-The Waldman Scholarship covers Career Pathways tuition and other program costs in full or in part as allocated by need.
+Tuition in 2023 is $5,650 for members and $7,750 for Nonmembers.
+The Waldman Scholarship covers Career Pathways tuition in full or in part as allocated by need.

-- David Waldman was known for his leadership in supporting the advancement of people of color as well as individuals who are members of other minoritized/marginalized groups in the field by being an ally, mentor, and advocate.
+- David Waldman was known for his leadership in supporting the advancement of people of color, as well as members of other marginalized groups, by being an ally, mentor, and advocate.
 How have you been an advocate and/or ally/accomplice* in your organization?